elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_11.md

 ## Introduction

-electrical tape to paste a track on the white plane, and then make the car drive according to the preset trajectory.
+This is a line tracking car, we can use black electrical tape to paste a track on the white plane, and then make the car drive according to the preset trajectory.

 ![](./images/case_11_01.png)